chomechome/maru/README.rst

 +----------+--------+--------+--------+--------+--------+--------+--------+--------+------------------+

 Accuracy was measured on the `MorphoRuEval-2017 <https://github.com/dialogue-evaluation/morphoRuEval-2017>`_ test set.
-Inference speed was estimated on a system with 32 GB RAM, Intel i7 6700K as CPU and GTX 1060 as GPU.
+Inference speed was estimated on a system with 32 GB RAM, Intel i7 6700K as CPU and GeForce GTX 1060 as GPU.
 RNN performance is given for single sentence inference.
 An addition of batch inference in the future can greatly improve it.